5 Key Differences Between MySQL and TiDB for Scaling in the Cloud

 Step under the covers, however, and there are differences.
 If your architecture is based on MySQL with Read Replicas, you'll see things work a little bit differently with TiDB.
 In this post, I'll go through the top five key differences I've found between TiDB and MySQL.

 With MySQL, it is common to scale-out via replication.
-Typically you will have one MySQL master with many slaves, each with a complete copy of the data.
-Using either application logic or technology like ProxySQL, queries are routed to the appropriate server (offloading queries from the master to slaves whenever it is safe to do so).
+Typically you will have one MySQL primary with many secondaries, each with a complete copy of the data.
+Using either application logic or technology like ProxySQL, queries are routed to the appropriate server (offloading queries from the primary to secondaries whenever it is safe to do so).

 TiDB works a little bit differently: